Medically reviewed by Philip Thornton, DipPharm. Last updated on April 1, 2020.

 Use this medicine for the full prescribed length of time, even if your symptoms quickly improve.
 Skipping doses can increase your risk of infection that is resistant to medication.
 Floxin will not treat a viral infection such as the flu or a common cold.

 This medicine may affect a drug-screening urine test and you may have false results.
 Tell the laboratory staff that you use ofloxacin.

 Store at room temperature away from moisture and heat.
 Keep the bottle tightly closed when not in use.

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Avoid exposure to sunlight or tanning beds.
-Floxin can make you sunburn more easily.
+Ofloxacin could make you sunburn more easily.
+Avoid sunlight or tanning beds.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.
-Call your doctor if you have severe burning, redness, itching, rash, or swelling after being in the sun.
+Tell your doctor if you have severe burning, redness, itching, rash, or swelling after being in the sun.